scalalandio/chimney/docs/docs/supported-transformations.md

     // expected output:
     // Bar(a = "value", c = 1248)
     // Right(value = Bar(a = "value", c = 1248))

+    import io.scalaland.chimney.Transformer

+    // If we want to reuse Transformer with overrides we can create implicits using val transformer: Transformer[Foo, Bar] = Transformer.define[Foo, Bar] .withFieldRenamed(_.b, _.c)
+      .buildTransformer
     ```

 !!! tip